twelch/twelch.github.io/_posts/2015-11-01-happy-place.md

 # The Blank Canvas

-In Mapbox Studio your blank canvas will often be one of their pre-styled global street maps lovingly extracted from OpenStreetMap by the Mapbox team.
+In Mapbox Studio your blank canvas will often be one of the pre-styled global street maps lovingly extracted from OpenStreetMap by the Mapbox team.
 I chose the light basemap to focus the viewer on the data I was going to layer on top.
 I then made the background color a little warmer and toggled off the display of any unnecessary layers including buildings and most labeling.
 Studio has a nice feature where you can click any feature on the map and jump right into editing its style.
 This is expected in graphic design software, but a global basemap?
 This is a pretty big leap forward.

 <figure>
     <a href="/images/posts/joyofmap/stylemenu.jpg"><img src="/images/posts/joyofmap/stylemenu.jpg"></a>